puppetlabs/hiera/README.md

 Hiera is also available as a native package via apt (http://apt.puppetlabs.com) and yum (http://yum.puppetlabs.com).
 Instructions for adding these repositories can be found at http://docs.puppetlabs.com/guides/installation.html#debian-and-ubuntu and http://docs.puppetlabs.com/guides/installation.html#enterprise-linux respectively.

-At present JSON (github/ripienaar/hiera-json) and Puppet (hiera-puppet) backends are availble.
+At present JSON (github/ripienaar/hiera-json) and Puppet (hiera-puppet) backends are available.

 ## Configuration